socc-io/Hawki/README.md

     1)After Open application, Click the Collector button

-    2)Input building name that you are located on and next click seach button
+    2)Input building name that you are located on and next click search button

-    3)Select building name from seached lists
+    3)Select building name from searched lists

     4)At intervals of one meter, Input x, y, z(repeat 10 times) in a single place and click collection button If you do, a toast message that shows input values appears on the screen
-    - x means x-intercept in building.
+    - x means x-axis in building.
-    - y means y-intercept in building.
+    - y means y-axis in building.
-    - z means the number of layers
+    - z means level of floor

 ### 4. Training indoor data